-Built in 1924, the Marquette Apartments arrived in Peoria at a time when the city was in the midst of thoughtfully planning its downtown region.
-After an influx of government buildings and businesses, such as banks and hotels, arrived to the downtown area, workers sought to live closer to work -- the Marquette Apartments filled that need.
+The Marquette Apartments were built in 1924 at a time when Peoria was in the midst of thoughtfully planning its downtown region.
+After an influx of government buildings and businesses, such as banks and hotels, arrived in the downtown area, workers sought to live closer to work -- the Marquette Apartments filled that need.

 Marquette Apartments were built in 1924 to help meet the need for housing in downtown Peoria, as an abundance of workers sought to live near to their place of employment.
 The building has a three-story mixed-use layout, with commercial space on the first floor and residential apartment on the top two levels.

 During the middle part of the 1920s, Peoria suffered from a single-family housing shortage in its downtown region despite the proliferation of hotel, bank, government, and commercial property construction.
 Thus, Peoria residents routinely lived in parts of the city removed from the many places of employment located in the central business district.
 As the nation's economy boomed in the "Roaring '20s," there also existed increased acceptance of apartment living.
 Indeed, an average of 226,000 multiple-family dwelling units arose in the United States each year from 1924-1928.